emmajsadams/personal-website/README.md

 This is the repo for my personal website powered by TypeScript Next.js.
-It is hosted at emma.cline.engineer using <https://vercel.com>.
+It is hosted at `import { WEBSITE } from './config/personalDetails.ts` using <https://vercel.com>.

 ---